ccn0/usui/README.md

-# usui
+# UserScript UI

-UserScript UI, make floating popup windows with buttons and titles, with fencing and very extensible.
+[UserScript UI](https://usui.qog.app/), USUI, is a javascript library(?) to make floating popups, with many customizable parameters and other stuff idk read the page

 Currently in beta, but working on it actively.